 - Non-marking outsole

 Made entirely of leather, this sleek black shoe looks as good as it feels.
-And the with antimicrobial sock liner, it’ll keep them smelling pretty good too.
-The hook and loop closure also make getting it on and off easy.
+And with the antimicrobial sock liner, it’ll keep them smelling pretty good, too.
+The hook and loop closure also makes getting it on and off easily.

 - Antimicrobial sock liner prevents odors from lingering.